 Today, we are seeing what most people recognize as ransomware: Cypto-ransomware.
 This is what we’ve seen in the news where the malware encrypts local and network file shares and databases.

-Visit the Resources page of our site and download the complete Ransomware Overview, and learn what the future holds and what you can do to protect your organization.
+Download the complete Ransomware Overview here, and learn what the future holds and what you can do to protect your organization.